CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: If the current token does not match a valid primary expression.

 **parse_function_call**

-Parses a function call in the shader code.
    - **Description**: This method interprets a function call by reading the function name and its arguments.
 It constructs a `FunctionCallNode` object representing the function call with the parsed arguments.
    - **Attributes**:
       - `name (str)`: The name of the function being called.